-2. Complete six session-length courses chosen from the available options.
+2. Complete six session-length subjects chosen from the available options.

-In either program a student may, subject to the approval of the Head of the School of History, substitute a Reading Course, under the supervision of a member of the School of History, for one of the session-length seminar courses.
+In either program a student may, subject to the approval of the Head of the School of History, substitute a reading program, under the supervision of a member of the School of History, for one of the session-length seminars.

-Courses offered in 1981
+Subjects offered in 1982